London Blackout Murders

 London Blackout Murders is a 1943 American crime film directed by George Sherman and written by Curt Siodmak.
 The film stars John Abbott, Mary McLeod, Lloyd Corrigan, Lester Matthews, Anita Sharp-Bolster and Louis Borel.
 The film was released on January 15, 1943, by Republic Pictures.

 Plot

 A young girl, Mary Tillet, is forced to find a new place to live due to her London home being bombed during World War II.
-Her tobacconist landlord, Jack Rawling, portrayed by actor John Abbott, tries to help her turn her new apartment into a home.
+Her tobacconist landlord, Jack Rawling, tries to help her turn her new apartment into a home.
 Meanwhile, the newspapers are reporting news of the "London Blackout Murders," a murder spree being committed against a ring of suspected Nazi spies, and Mary must determine if her kind landlord is an assassin.